 However, there is one thing you must understand — being compliant does not mean you’re secure.

 According to Verizon’s 2024 Data Breach Investigations Report, there were 10,626 confirmed data breaches last year, a record high.
-The aftermath of a cyberattack is always unpleasant, but for financial institutions, it’s especially difficult.
-Not only do they lose customer trust, the fines and penalties for non-compliance are tough.
+The aftermath of a cyberattack is challenging for any organization, but for financial institutions, it can be devastating.
+Beyond the erosion of customer trust, they face crippling fines and severe penalties for non-compliance, leaving long-lasting scars on their reputation and operations.

 Compliance regulations, again, are a minimum standard of protection, commonly referred to as checkmark compliance.
 They do not come with the level of security necessary to protect an organization pre- and post-breach.
-You can be compliant but not secure; however, if you are secure, then you most often also will be compliant.
+Being compliant doesn’t guarantee security, but being secure almost always ensures compliance.

 What Is Financial Services Compliance?